MohdRasmil7/InstaDoc-Intelligent-QnA-Powered-by-RAG/README.md

-# 📄 DocuQ - Advanced Document QnA with Retrieval Augmented Generation (RAG) and Large Language Model (LLM)💡
+# 📄 InstaDoc: Document Q&A powered by RAG 💡

 ## Overview ✨

-Welcome to **DocuQ**!
+Welcome to **InstaDoc**!
 This powerful Streamlit application allows you to upload PDF documents and get instant, accurate answers to your questions.
-With **DocuQ**, you can enjoy quick summaries, precise Q&A, and interactive features to help you better understand your content.
+InstaDoc offers precise Q&A, detailed document analysis, and seamless interaction, all through a user-friendly interface.

 ![](assets/image.png)

 ## 🚀 Features

-- **Upload PDFs**: Seamlessly upload your PDF documents and let DocuQ process them for you.
+- **Upload PDFs**: Seamlessly upload your PDF documents and let InstaDoc process them for you.
 - **Instant Answers**: Ask questions related to your document and get immediate, accurate responses.
-- **Contextual Summaries**: Get concise summaries and relevant information extracted from the document.
+- **Contextual Analysis**: Get relevant information extracted from the document based on your queries.
-- **User-Friendly Interface**: Enjoy a smooth and intuitive experience with an easy-to-use interface.
+- **User-Friendly Interface**: Enjoy a smooth and intuitive experience with an easy-to-use chat interface.

 ## 🛠️ Technologies Used

 - **Streamlit**: For building the interactive web application.
 - **PyPDF2**: To handle PDF file reading.
 - **LangChain**: For advanced document processing and question-answering.
-- **FAISS**: For efficient similarity search and vector storage.
+- **Chroma**: For efficient similarity search and vector storage.
-- **ChatGroq**: For leveraging the Llama3 model in document analysis.
+- **ChatGroq**: For leveraging the Mixtral-8x7b-32768 model in document analysis.
-- **GoogleGenerativeAIEmbeddings**: For generating embeddings used in document processing.
+- **HuggingFaceEmbeddings**: For generating embeddings used in document processing.
+- **NLTK**: For natural language processing tasks, specifically sentence tokenization.
 - **dotenv**: To manage API keys and environment variables securely.

 ## Setup and Installation